ADLINK/adlink-nxp-android/README.md

 1. On a linux host machine, insert the micro SD card (through an USB adapter).

-2. Ensure, the device node of the micro SD card using dmesg.
+2. Check the device node of the micro SD card using dmesg command.

 3. Change into android release directory ```adlink-lec-imx8mp-android-tiramisu_V2_R1_240517```